 - ULAM-10055 Hazard Containment Workshop for Rodents Part 2 (in-person workshop)

-You will find these courses listed in your MLearning Learning Plan if you are listed as handling rodents and/or hazards on an IACUC-approved protocol.
+You will find these classes listed in your MLearning Learning Plan if you are listed as handling rodents and/or hazards on an IACUC approved protocol.

-* All personnel with hazards listed in their animal handling details are required to complete the ULAM-10050 Hazard Containment Part I course,
+* All personnel with hazards listed in their animal handling details are required to complete the ULAM-10050 Hazard Containment Part I class,

 regardless of whether or not they require animal housing access.